AhmedBassam411/RDPS/README.md

 2.  **CICFlowMeter**: The online analysis component is entirely dependent on this tool.
 You must have it installed and running.
     -   Ensure it is configured to generate **daily CSV files**.
 3.  **Pre-trained Models**: You must acquire the three model/scaler files (`rf(Dynamic).pkl`, `XGBoost.pkl`, `XGBoost_Scaler.pkl`) and place them in the root of the project directory. *These models are not included in this repository.*

+ ## Models and Dataset

+The pre-trained machine learning models (`XGBoost.pkl`, `rf(Dynamic).pkl`) are central to this system's effectiveness.

+-   **Offline Model**: The Random Forest model for file scanning was trained on publicly available malware datasets and PE feature extraction techniques.
+-   **Online Model**: The XGBoost model for network analysis was trained on a **private and proprietary dataset**.
+This dataset is not publicly available due to its sensitive nature and is not included in this repository.
+Therefore, to replicate the training process for the network detector, users must provide their own labeled network flow dataset.

 ------------------------------------------------
 ## How to Run